African theatre of World War I: Kamerun campaign, 1914–1916

 German forces began to cross into the Spanish colony of Rio Muni on 23 December 1915 and with Allied forces pressing in on Jaunde from all sides, the German commander Carl Zimmermann ordered the remaining German units and civilians to escape into Rio Muni.
 By mid-February, c.
 7,000 Schutztruppen and c.
 7,000 civilians had reached Spanish territory.
 On 18 February the Siege of Mora ended with the surrender of the garrison.
 Most Kamerunians remained in Muni but the Germans eventually moved to Fernando Po and some were allowed by Spain to travel to the Netherlands to go home.
 Some Kamerunians including the paramount chief of the Beti people moved to Madrid, where they lived as visiting nobility on German funds.
+German forces ordered a scorched earth policy against the indigenous Duala people to repress an alleged "people's war".
+Duala women were victims of wartime sexual violence by the German forces.
+Numerous killings were committed by German forces including in Jabassi where a white commander reportedly gave the order to "kill every native they saw".

 Adubi War, 1918

 The Adubi War was an uprising that occurred in June and July 1918 in the British Colony and Protectorate of Nigeria, because of taxation introduced by the colonial government.
 Direct taxes were introduced by the colonial government along with existing forced labour obligations and various fees.
 On 7 June, the British arrested 70 Egba chiefs and issued an ultimatum that resisters should lay down their arms, pay the taxes and obey the local leaders.
 On 11 June, a party of soldiers returned from East Africa were brought in and on 13 July, Egba rebels pulled up railway lines at Agbesi and derailed a train.
 Other rebels demolished the station at Wasimi and killed the British agent and Oba Osile was attacked.
 Hostilities between the rebels and colonial troops continued for about three weeks at Otite, Tappona, Mokoloki and Lalako but by 10 July, the rebellion had been put down, the leaders killed or arrested.
 About 600 people died, including the British agent and the Oba Osile, the African leader of the north-eastern Egba district, although this may have been due to a dispute over land and unconnected to the uprising.
 The incident led to the abrogation of Abeokutan independence in 1918 and the introduction of forced labor in the region; imposition of the direct taxes was postponed until 1925.